-Call For Paper - African Journal of Education (AJE)
+Call For Paper - Journal of African Education (JAE)

 Aims and Scope

-AJE calls for research papers in all areas of Education.
+JAE calls for research papers in all areas of Education.
 Contributors are expected to submit original research papers, survey papers, case studies and academic or scholarly articles.
-We at AJE, welcome high quality work from policy makers, educational administrators, educational researchers, curriculum planners and teachers.
+We at JAE, welcome high quality work from policy makers, educational administrators, educational researchers, curriculum planners and teachers.

 The journal accepts papers that may have a continental, regional or country focus, but not outside Africa.
 Papers may address all aspects of Education.
 Articles submissions are being expected from September, 2019.
 Falsification of data, plagiarism, including duplicate publication of the author's own work, in whole or in part without proper citation is a serious offence, will not be accepted.
 ONE copy of the manuscript with a separate cover page showing full author names, institutional affiliation, contact number and email address should be sent to the editor through firstname.lastname@example.org.
 Your submission will be acknowledged electronically within 24 hours provided it is received on a working day.